Kong/terraform-provider-konnect/docs/resources/gateway_plugin_datakit.md

 Optional:

 - `content_type` (String) The expected mime type of the property value.
 When set to `application/json`, SET operations will JSON-encode input data before writing it, and GET operations will JSON-decode output data after reading it.
-Otherwise, this setting has no effect. must be one of ["application/json", "application/octet-stream", "text/plain"]
+Otherwise, this setting has no effect. possible known values include one of ["application/json", "application/octet-stream", "text/plain"]
 - `input` (String) Property input source.
 When connected, this node operates in SET mode and writes input data to the property.
 Otherwise, the node operates in GET mode and reads the property.
 - `name` (String) A label that uniquely identifies the node within the plugin configuration so that it can be used for input/output connections.
 Must be valid `snake_case` or `kebab-case`.
 - `output` (String) Property output.
 This can be connected regardless of whether the node is operating in GET mode or SET mode.